Hong Kong operators · US market entry

 Entry routes for Hong Kong operators.

 Six to ten weeks.
 Single US category, single corridor.
-The firm rebuilds positioning, pricing posture, messaging, and trust architecture for the American buyer, then launches it into market.
+GMA rewrites the offer, proof, price story, website, and sales material for the American buyer, then launches the work.
 The standard starting shape when a single US subsidiary or single US acquisition is in scope.

 See the Sprint →

 Three to six months.
 Multi-channel US rebuild and run.
-Paid, owned, earned, conversion architecture, and sales enablement.
-The standard shape for Hong Kong operators committed to US scale and rebuilding the entire US commercial surface end to end.
+Ads, website, search, sales pages, follow-up, and sales material.
+The standard shape for Hong Kong operators committed to US scale and rebuilding the entire US website, deck, and sales material end to end.

 See the Build →

 Monthly retainer, twelve-month minimum.
-Ongoing rebuild-and-run across multiple US surfaces.
+Ongoing rebuild-and-run across multiple US website, deck, and sales materials.
 Typical for Hong Kong industrial groups and operating companies with several US-facing brands or US business units in play at once.

 See the Partnership →